pfgithub/scpl/docs/actions/speaktext.md

 Accepts a string with either true or false or a variable.
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFSpeakTextRateParameter
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFSliderParameter
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFSpeakTextLanguagePickerParameter
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFSpeakTextVoicePickerParameter